haskellweekly/haskellweekly/data/newsletter/issue-325.markdown

 - [Episode 15](https://haskell.foundation/podcast/15/) by Facundo Dominguez
   > Facundo Dominguez is interviewed by Niki Vazou and Joachim Breitner.
 Facundo Dominguez tells us the difference between STM and SMT.

-- [Haskell Foundation board minutes, July 14, 2022](https://discourse.haskell.org/t/haskell-foundation-board-minutes-july-14-2022/4769) by Hécate Moonlight
+- [Haskell Foundation board minutes, July 14, 2022](https://discourse.haskell.org/t/haskell-foundation-board-minutes-july-14-2022/4769) by Théophile Choutri
   > You can check out the minutes and agenda for the Board meeting that took place on the 2022-07-14.

 - [Haskell Foundation DevOps Weekly Log, 2022-07-15](https://discourse.haskell.org/t/haskell-foundation-devops-weekly-log-2022-07-15/4782) by Bryan Richter